alexstyl/contactstore/docs/best_practices.md

 ### Only request the ContactColumns you need

-Each [ContactColumn]() requested via the `ContactStore#fetchContacts()` function is going to cause additional database queries to take place.
-This can cause increase loading times.
-It is advices to only request the ContactColumns you need at any given point.
+For every [ContactColumn]() requested via the `ContactStore#fetchContacts()` function, the loading time will increase.
+This is because Contact Store will perform multiple database queries for every column requested.
+It is adviced to only request the ContactColumns you need at any given point.

-Keep in mind that you might have access to the information you need without requesting for any columns.
+Keep in mind that some information about a contact is provided without a need for a `ContactColumn`.

 If you are building a list of contacts and you need to display their names, use [Contact#displayName]() instead of requesting for the [ContactColumn.Names]() column.
 For the same scenario, use the [Contact.thumbnailUri]() instead of querying for the [ContactColumn.Image] column, if you do no need a high-res version of the contact image.